Welcome to your new home

 Welcome to your new home.
 This guide will provide you with the information you need for living in your new home.

-We want to make your move as enjoyable as possible and our welcoming and knowledgeable staff will be with you every step of the way to provide a service that is tailored to you and your needs.
+We want to make your move as enjoyable as possible and our welcoming and knowledgeable colleagues will be with you every step of the way to provide a service that's tailored to you and your needs.

 - On the day you move a dedicated sales advisor will welcome you to your new home.

-- A detailed homecare booklet will be provided to help you settle in.
+- A detailed 'Welcome to your new home' booklet will be provided to help you settle in.

 If your home is a new property, it comes with a certain number of guarantees.

-If the property you have purchased came with any appliances, such as a cooker, washing machine or fridge freezer, any faults have to be dealt with by the appropriate manufacturer.
+If the property you#ve purchased came with any appliances, such as a cooker, washing machine or fridge freezer, any faults have to be dealt with by the appropriate manufacturer.

-You should have been given guarantee registration cards for those appliances and you will find contact details for the manufacturers listed on these guarantees.
+You should've been given guarantee registration cards for those appliances and you'll find contact details for the manufacturers listed on these guarantees.

 The general guarantee period for appliances is usually 12 months, but please refer to the manufacturer’s details for confirmation of this.
 Any extended guarantees can only be agreed between you and the manufacturer.

-You are responsible for completing and returning the manufacturer’s registration forms for the appliances in order to register your ownership under the terms of the guarantees.
-Subsequent claims against manufacturer’s guarantees may be difficult to achieve, if your ownership has not been registered in this way.
+You're responsible for completing and returning the manufacturer’s registration forms for the appliances in order to register your ownership under the terms of the guarantees.
+Subsequent claims against manufacturer’s guarantees may be difficult to achieve if your ownership has not been registered in this way.